Timothy Hyman: Life and career

-Hyman is also well known for his lectures that investigate the tangents and marginalia of art history.
-He has been a visiting lecturer in art at the Slade School of Fine Art, Glasgow School of Art, Central Saint Martins and the Royal College of Art for many years as well as lecturing at the Working Men's College, the Tate, the National Gallery, London, and the Museum of Modern Art in New York.
+Hyman was also well known for his lectures that investigate the tangents and marginalia of art history.
+He was a visiting lecturer in art at the Slade School of Fine Art, Glasgow School of Art, Central Saint Martins and the Royal College of Art for many years, as well as lecturing at the Working Men's College, the Tate, the National Gallery, London, and the Museum of Modern Art in New York.

+Hyman died on 7 September 2024, at the age of 78.